artagnon/clayoven/README.md

 to publish a content page that are not listed in any index; example:
 404 page.

-Content pages are sorted based on the timestamp of the commit that first introduced the file, reverse-chronologically.
-This means that updating a page (and checking in the changes) will not break the sort order.
+Content pages are sorted based on the committer-timestamp of the commit that first introduced the file, reverse-chronologically.
 Index pages are sorted chronologically.

 ## Slim template